 Our city council has approved an enormous development plan despite vocal neighborhood opposition.
 Other major development proposals are sure to follow in other locations.

 Northland and its benefits are being oversold.
 Many councilors, and others, too easily accept the claims of developers that they, the developers, will help us achieve our common goals.
-Those claims are sometimes true, sometimes not; it’s the council that must make the judgement.
-We can push the council be tougher in the face of developers’ enticements.
+We have to push the council be tougher in the face of developers’ enticements.

 Vote NO in order to create a better Northland project, and better city-wide development in the future.